luna404/herams-i18n/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 1. To delete a dashboard page, open the Project's property page.
 (Follow steps 1 - 3 in the `Modify a Project`_ section.
-2. In the list of available page, use the |delete-black| icon next to the page you would like to delete.
+2. In the list of available page, use the |delete| icon next to the page you would like to delete.

   .. warning:: Be careful when deleting pages or elements.
 Deleting dashboard pages will permanetly delete the page including potential sub-pages.